Chris Soules Hires New, High-Powered Legal Team After Fatal Car Crash

 The team from the Parrish Kruidenier firm consists of attorneys Alfredo Parrish, Brandon Brown and Gina Messamer.
 The firm is known for handling both civil and criminal law, specializing in wrongful death and criminal defense.

-Furthermore, E!
-News obtained the documents in which Soules filed a motion to preserve any evidence found in relation to the trial.
+The attorneys said in a statement they "are confident that once all the evidence is made public, it will show Soules acted reasonably and did everything in his power to provide aid to Mr. Mosher."

+"Everyone in this close-knit farming community is mourning Mr. Mosher's passing," the statement said.
+"Soules offers his sincere condolences to the Mosher family."

-The decision comes after new revelations were made regarding the accident.
+New revelations were recently made regarding the accident.

 On Wednesday, E!
 News obtained a recording of the 911 call Soules made following the accident in which he not only stated his name and admitted to hitting Mosher on the tractor, he also revealed Mosher had stopped breathing.